 By all means use whatever dried sweetener that you prefer – here I have used vegan white sugar, as they are a treat and didn’t risk making them with agave at this point (will do at another stage), as I wanted a dried ingredient, and I didn’t have any dried sweetener or agave left in the house.
 Serve these to good friends and family, and they will love you forever.
 Enjoy !

-If you don’t occasionally indulge in a treat, in this instance I am referring specifically to one that includes both flour and sugar, then this recipe is NOT for you, unless you wish to substitute the sugar with agave and the flour with gluten free flour or your choice or wholewheat flour.
+If you don’t occasionally indulge in a treat, in this instance I am referring specifically to one that includes both flour and sugar, then this recipe is NOT for you, unless you wish to substitute the sugar with raw coconut sugar or agave and the flour with gluten free flour or your choice or wholewheat flour.

 Be sure to store these in the fridge if keeping for the following day – but best eaten the same day.